 There’s been a recent surge in interest in using more native Australian ingredients in food.
 Don’t be surprised if you see kangaroo or finger limes or lemon myrtle popping up on the menus of many top restaurants in Melbourne.

-But we also have a couple of restaurants in Melbourne that are specifically focused on celebrating indigenous ingredients.
+But we also have a couple of restaurants in Melbourne that are specifically focused on celebrating indigenous ingredients, run by First Nations people.

-Right in the hear of Federation Square is Big Esso, the delicious brainchild of Torres Strait Islander chef Nornie Bero.
+Right in the heart of Federation Square is Big Esso, the delicious brainchild of Torres Strait Islander chef Nornie Bero.
 Big Esso is a slang term meaning “the biggest thank you” and you’ll be thanking yourself for dining here.
-Dive into dishes chargrilled emu with pepperberry, saltbush fried crocodile and pumpkin damper.
-Over in Yarraville in the city’s west you’ll also find Mabu Mabu, Nornie’s first restaurant.
+Dive into dishes like chargrilled emu with pepperberry, saltbush fried crocodile and pumpkin damper.

 Helpful tips for Indigenous Melbourne experiences